poojaleo/budget-manager/DesignDocument.md

-# Expense Tracker Service Design
+# Track Budget Service Design

 ## 1. Problem Statement

-Expense Tracker is a service to track all your expenses at one place.
-The purpose of the website is to manage the daily / monthly spending efficiently.
+Track Budget is a service to track all your expenses at one place.
+The purpose of the website is to create a simple efficient product to manage your expenses.

-It gives visibility into spending habits over various time periods.
-User’s can add an expense, create categories, and add a category to any given expense.
-This allows them to gain a better understanding of where their money is going.
+User’s can add, update, delete an expense and also create categories to manage the expenses.
+This allows users to gain a better understanding of where their money is going.
+Track Budget also alerts users when the user surpasses 75% budget threshold.

 ## 2. Use Cases

 U1.
 Prospective Users can create an account.

 U2.
-Existing ExpenseTracker customer can update the account except username.
+As an TrackBudget customer, I want the session to be secured as the information is highly sensitive.

 U3.
+As an TrackBudget customer, I want to set my own total budget for the month.

-As an ExpenseTracker customer, I want to create a new expense with description, expense date and merchant/vendor used
+U3.
+As an TrackBudget customer, I want to create a new expense with description, expense date and merchant/vendor used

-U4.
-As an ExpenseTracker customer, I want to track and view my expenses at daily, weekly, monthly and yearly level.

 U5.
 As an ExpenseTracker customer, I want to categorize my transactions into a particular category.

 U6.
 As an ExpenseTracker customer, I want to create multiple categories and set monthly budget for each category.

 U7.
-As an ExpenseTracker customer, I can delete an expense.
+As an ExpenseTracker customer, I should have the ability to delete the expenses.

 U8.
 As an ExpenseTracker customer, I can delete a category if not in use.

 U7.
 As an ExpenseTracker customer, I want to be notified when I exceed my budget.

-U8.
-As an ExpenseTracker customer, I want to filter my expenses based on either category, time period or expense amount.

 ## 3. Project Scope